How to measure the success of your B2B website

-Why do you need to monitor your B2B website’s performance and how do you do it?
+Why do you need to monitor your website’s performance and how do you do it?

 Once your B2B website is live you will need to track its performance to see if it’s achieving the goals you’ve set for it.
 If not you will need to identify what changes you need to make to improve it.

 Here is the essential website data you need to track for your website.
-To do this you will need to have analytics software such as Google Analytics on your website.
+To do this you will need to have analytics software such as GA4 (Google Analytics) on your website.
 We recommend that you track these stats either weekly or monthly depending on your online marketing activity and volume of traffic.

 1. Website conversions

 We always recommend that you set up measurable conversions for your website such as sales, leads, downloads.
-Conversions are easy to set up in Google Analytics, find out how.
+Conversions (or events) are easy to set up in GA4, find out how.
 As well as tracking how many conversions have been achieved also track what sources they are coming from (Search, Paid Ads, Social Media) so you can see what online marketing channels are working best for you.

 2. Website visits